-With the introduction of “Do It Yourself” design tools such as Adobe Post and Canva, there was already fire among the graphic designers as they felt these amateur programs cannot replace them.
-But their feelings don’t matter it seems, because new tools are still coming in the market.
-The point isn’t to replace designers, the bottom line is to ease visual marketing.
+With the introduction of “Do It Yourself” design tools such as Adobe Post and Canva, graphic designers already felt raged thinking over how can these petty amateur programs replace them.
+But their feelings don’t matter it seems, because new tools are still entering the market.
+The point isn’t to replace designers, the bottom line is to ease visual marketing for a noon-designer.

-The latest release of Facebook’s Canvas allows its users to create advertisements quickly and creatively.
+The latest release of Facebook Canvas allows its users to create advertisements quickly and creatively.

 — Marc Magnin (@MarcMagn1) February 29, 2016